 Article 26.
-The academic year begins on 14th September and ends 13th September the following year.
-It is divided into three terms.
+The academic year begins on $14^{th}$ September and ends $13^{th}$ September the following year.
+It is divided into two semesters and a resit assessment period, which takes place in the summer.

 The academic year calendar is determined by the University's Board of Directors and is annexed to these regulations (Annexe 5).